 Students newly admitted to the College of Liberal Arts (CoLA) from another College within Wright State or transferring from another institution may wish to consult CoLA advising.
 While students in the College are primarily advised by faculty members in their departments, CoLA’s Assistant Dean and College Advisors work together with the departments to ensure each student has a seamless transition into CoLA.

-The College of Liberal Arts has an Advising office on the first floor of Millett Hall; this is where you should go if you have questions about transfer credit, Core classes, and the content of your DARs report.
+The College of Liberal Arts has an Advising office on the first floor of Millett Hall; this is where you should go if you have questions about transfer credit, Core classes, and the content of your degree audit.
 Students who major in either Sociology or Anthropology are also assigned a departmental faculty member as their advisor.
 You should seek out your faculty advisor for questions concerning the major.
 It is extremely important that you review your progress with your advisor on a regular, and at least a yearly, basis.